 Facilitator: Giving thanks has so much to do with gratitude.
 It is part of living a grateful life.
 What we find valuable to us ought to make us grateful regardless of what it is.
 We learn from Jesus that a little can be much when gratitude is in the equation.

-Closing Prayer: “Father God, we give you thanks for your radical grace, your outrageous mercy, your unconditional love.”
+Closing Prayer: “Holy God, we give you thanks for your radical grace, your outrageous mercy, your unconditional love.”
 As we go forth from this place, tune our hearts and our minds to see and savor your amazing grace.
 Help us to give like you give, see others like you see them, not expecting gratitude in return.
 We ask that you help us live a life of gratefulness, never forgetting that you are the Source of all good.
 Please touch us with your love in a special way, we believe for that today.
 In Jesus name, Amen.”